jprumekso/tookuw/README.md

 # Tookuw

-I chalenge myself to build a complete state-based UI app using vanilla JS, then this is it: Tookuw **a simple state-based point of sale built with Bootstrap and vanilla JS.** It's still prototype though, no database whatsoever.
+I chalenge myself to build a complete state-based UI app using vanilla JS, then this is it: Tookuw **a simple state-based point of sale UI built with Bootstrap and vanilla JS.** It's still prototype though, no database whatsoever.

 ## Features
 Here are what you can do with this simple UI: